pinetree1/crispr-dav/Install-and-Run.md

 - **conf.txt:**

-Use the conf.txt in crispr.pl script directory as template, modify the paths and settings accordingly.
+Use the conf.txt.template in crispr.pl script directory as template, modify the paths and settings accordingly.

 Please note that none of the tab-delimited files should have a column header row.
-The names of these files can be changed, as long as they match what's in the shell script run.sh.
+Each field should not contain space.
+The names of the input files can be changed.

+- **run.sh:**

+For convenience, you may use run.sh.template to create a wrapper script run.sh to start the pipeline.
+Edit the file accordingly.
+You may set module paths there.

 ### IV.
 Troubleshooting

 - **Errors before pipeline starts:**

 These are errors related to prerequisite tools and data inputs.
-For example, if a required tool or module is not found, there will be error messaging indicating the issue.
-You may try setting PERL5LIB and PYTHONPTH if the module is installed.
-If an input file that should be tab-separated, the pipeline may report missing columns.
+For example, if a required tool or module is not found, there will be error message indicating the issue.
+You may try setting PERL5LIB and PYTHONPATH if the module is installed.
+If an input file used space instead of the required tab as separator, the pipeline would report error of missing columns.

 - **Errors during pipeline:**